haaristoteles/FoSAPy/README.md

 # RegPy
-A python module with algorithms for regular languages and finite automata.
+A python module with algorithms for regular languages and finite automata for educational purpose.

 ## Deterministic Finite Automata (DFA)
 The DFA module is inside /dfa.py.
 Note that there no parser for any human-readable representation of DFAs implemented.
 For instance